-Corinne’s priority is developing a research community committed to the challenges of creating a healthy planet and healthy communities.
+Corinne’s priority is developing a university community committed to the challenges of creating a healthy planet and healthy communities.

 This commitment to planetary health is the culmination of a career in which the priority has always been working alongside marginalised communities to identify challenges and develop innovative and ethical solutions to complex, real-world problems.